RekerLab/DeepDelta/README.md

 <br />

-For more information, please refer to: https://chemrxiv.org/engage/chemrxiv/article-details/642d823f0784a63aee949898
+For more information, please refer to [our manuscript.](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-023-00769-x )

-If you use this data or code, please kindly cite: Fralish Z, Chen A, Skaluba P, Reker D. DeepDelta: Predicting Pharmacokinetic Improvements of Molecular Derivatives with Deep Learning.
-ChemRxiv.
-Cambridge: Cambridge Open Engage; 2023
+If you use this data or code, please kindly cite: Fralish, Z., Chen, A., Skaluba, P. et al. DeepDelta: predicting ADMET improvements of molecular derivatives with deep learning.
+J Cheminform 15, 101 (2023). https://doi.org/10.1186/s13321-023-00769-x

 <br />